Pritam1Ban/logistics-ai-orchestrator/README.md

 ---

+> 💡 **Note for Reviewers:** A synthesized production-grade subset (`sample_logistics_data.csv`) containing 1,000 rows is available in this repository for immediate local testing and execution.

 # 🚛 Supply Chain & Logistics AI Data Orchestrator (CLI Edition)

 An enterprise-grade, localized **Text-to-SQL & Dynamic EDA (Exploratory Data Analysis) Orchestration Engine** that allows non-technical business managers to query over 5.0M supply chain records using plain, natural language right from the terminal.